tum-pbs/VOLSIM/README.md

 Both scripts compute distances for various metrics on our data sets, and evaluate them against the proposed ground truth distance model.
 All results are printed in the console and in addition written to tensorboard event files in the `runs` directory.
 The event files can be read by opening tensorboard via `tensorboard --logdir=runs`.
 Running the metric evaluation without changes should result in values similar to Table 1 in our paper.

 ## Re-training the Model
-Once the data sets are available to download, the metric can be re-trained from scratch via `training.py`:
+The metric can be re-trained from scratch with the downloaded data sets via `training.py`:
 ```
 python src/training.py
 ```